 I found scaling down to be somewhat difficult.
 A lot of tools were very handy, but I started to realize that a lot of their tasks could be done in other ways with other tools, hence the clean-up.
 Somehow, I feel relieved.
 Things feel more manageable now.
 I have the tools I like to work with on all my devices and know exactly where to find my stuff, making me far more efficient and focussed.

 We’re 10 weeks into the new school year.
 Time to do a small evaluation of the things I do in the classroom.

-The class blog (Dutch) I created is going steadily.
+My class blog (“deklasvanlars.wordpress.com - Dutch) is growing steadily.
 I’m still providing extra information about the things we discuss and I’d like to think that slowly but surely students are picking up on that.
 They know they have this place online where they can go to.
 I still think that work needs to be done to get to where I want to be, but I’m heading in the right direction.

 During the first 10 weeks I’ve updated my blog a couple of times in terms of adding more stuff to the website.
 For instance adding a calendar where the lesson subjects and assignments can be found.
 But also adding links to the students blogs.
 This way they can find each other on the list.

 I’m hoping to achieve some sort of reflex with my students that they spontaneously reach for the information on the website when they have to work something out.

 My students are using twitter to inform me on their progress on assignments.
 As with the class blog, I’m hoping they will expand their use of this social network.
 I’m planning on offering them interesting followers etc. so their network can be more substantial.
 On the other hand, I realize that Twitter isn’t for everybody.
 By that I mean that some of my students will get the hang of it, other just won’t be interested in the medium.
 Which is just fine!